Updated: April, 2026

 How much money do I need to start using a robo-advisor?

-Most major robo-advisors have no minimum or very low minimums — Betterment starts at $0, Wealthfront requires $500, Schwab Intelligent Portfolios requires $5,000.
-The $0 minimums mean there's no financial reason to delay.
-Starting with even $100/month builds the habit and lets you learn how the platform works before larger deposits.
-The best time to start is now; the second best time is after you've built your emergency fund.
+Most major robo-advisors have no minimum or a very low minimum.
+Betterment starts at $0.
+Wealthfront requires $500.
+Schwab Intelligent Portfolios requires $5,000.
+Fidelity Go has no minimum.
+The $0 minimums mean there is no financial reason to delay.
+Starting with $100/month builds the investing habit and lets you learn the platform before larger deposits.
+The best time to start is now — the second best time is after you have built your emergency fund.

 Do robo-advisors beat the market?

-No — and they're not designed to.
+No — and they are not designed to.
 Robo-advisors invest in diversified portfolios of index funds that track the market rather than trying to beat it.
-The goal is to capture market returns consistently while minimizing fees, taxes, and behavioral mistakes that cause most human investors to underperform the market they're trying to beat.
-Research consistently shows that low-cost index investing outperforms actively managed strategies over long time periods — robo-advisors automate exactly that approach.
+The goal is to capture market returns consistently while minimizing fees, taxes, and behavioral mistakes that cause most human investors to underperform the market they are trying to beat.
+Decades of research consistently shows that low-cost index investing outperforms actively managed strategies over long time periods — robo-advisors automate exactly that approach.

 Is a robo-advisor safe?
 What happens to my money if the company fails?

-Reputable robo-advisors hold your investments at a broker-dealer registered with FINRA and are SIPC-insured up to $500,000 per account (including up to $250,000 in cash).
-This means if the robo-advisor company itself fails, your underlying investments — held separately in your name at the custodian — are protected.
-Your ETF shares don't disappear if Betterment goes out of business; they remain yours at the underlying custodian.
-Always verify SIPC membership and FINRA registration before opening an account.
+Reputable robo-advisors hold investments at a broker-dealer registered with FINRA and are SIPC-insured up to $500,000 per account (including up to $250,000 in cash).
+If the robo-advisor company fails, your underlying investments — held separately in your name at the custodian — are protected.
+Your ETF shares do not disappear if Betterment ceases operations; they remain yours at the underlying custodian.
+Always verify SIPC membership and FINRA registration at BrokerCheck before opening an account.

 Both are excellent choices.
-DIY index fund investing through a platform like Fidelity or Vanguard is essentially free — no advisory fee at all.
+DIY index fund investing through Fidelity or Vanguard costs essentially nothing — no advisory fee at all.
 A robo-advisor charges 0.25% for the automation layer: automatic rebalancing, tax-loss harvesting, and behavioral guardrails.
-For most first-time investors, the automation and structure of a robo-advisor is worth 0.25% annually to remove decisions and prevent mistakes.
-Experienced, disciplined investors who are comfortable managing their own portfolio can skip the advisory fee entirely.
+For most first-time investors, that 0.25% is worth it to remove decisions and prevent emotional mistakes.
+Experienced, disciplined investors comfortable managing their own portfolio can skip the advisory fee entirely.

 Can I use a robo-advisor for retirement accounts?

-Yes — most major robo-advisors support Traditional IRA, Roth IRA, and SEP-IRA accounts in addition to taxable brokerage accounts.
-Opening a Roth IRA at a robo-advisor is one of the most efficient ways to begin retirement investing — you get tax-free growth, automated portfolio management, and a contribution limit of $7,000/year in 2026 (or $8,000 if you're 50+).
+Yes.
+Most major robo-advisors support Traditional IRA, Roth IRA, and SEP-IRA accounts in addition to taxable brokerage accounts.
+Opening a Roth IRA at a robo-advisor is one of the most efficient ways to begin retirement investing — tax-free growth, automated portfolio management, and a 2026 contribution limit of $7,000/year ($8,000 if you are 50+).
 The robo-advisor handles everything except the contribution decision itself.